University of Oxford

 Professor of International Relations

-Kalypso Nicolaïdis is Professor at DPIR and Faculty Fellow at St. Antony’s College.
+Kalypso Nicolaïdis is Kalypso Nicolaidis is Professor at the School of Transnational Governance at the European University Institute and Professor of International Relations at the University of Oxford.
 She has published extensively on European and global constitutionalism, the Eurozone crisis and governance, and Europe’s democratic question and federalism.
 Influential publications include ‘European Demoicracy and its Crisis’ (Journal of Common Market Studies, 2013), The Greco-German Affair in the Euro-crisis: Mutual Recognition Lost? (with C. Sternberg and K. Gartzou-Katsouyann) (Palgrave MacMillan, 2018);The Federal Vision: Legitimacy and Levels of Governance in the US and EU (co-ed. with R. Howse) (Oxford University Press, 2001) and European Stories: Intellectual Debates on Europe in National Contexts, (co-ed. with J. Lacroix) (Oxford University Press, 2010).
 In 2008-2010, she was a member of the Gonzales reflection group on the future of Europe 2030 set up by the European Council.